Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/using-apps.md

   </div>
   <div>
     Use the Genome selector to choose a species genome of interest.
-    You must select a species genome to use the Ensembl other apps ie Genome browser and Feature explorer.
+    You must select a species genome to use other Ensembl apps e.g. Genome browser and Feature explorer.
   </div>

   <div class="labelled-app-icon">